Posted : 6 years, 3 months ago on 26 May 2013 04:03

 There’s really no need to, in NC reviews, address and dwell on incidents and failures like the Mako fiasco from the TMNT review, excluding the death of Optimus Prime from Transformers: The Movie in the Top 11 Saddest Nostalgic Moments, Melvin!
 The Brother of the Joker, and Let’s Play Bart’s Nightmare.
 I mean, Doug's Sidekicks review dwelled too much on the Mako incident, and even made the worshipping gag a very forced running joke whenever a movie stars him.
 Also, the James and the Giant Peach review lamented a lot on Let's Play Bart's Nightmare, which was posted before it.
 Dwelling on things like that are not legit jokes.

-The Diverse Fanbase
+The Divided Fanbase

 One other thing that bothers me about NC the most is the fanbase.
 Well, the fanbrats, to be precise.
-The way I look at them are they can be oversensitive, blind, immature, and hypocritical.
+The way I look at them are they can be oversensitive, figuratively blind, immature, and hypocritical.
 The Top 11 F***up lists are the first that comes to mind that do show it, especially with non-legit mistakes like having a minority opinion, reviewing a film that is based on TV show that Doug did not grow up watching, and not doing Old vs. New: War of the Worlds.
 The fans even accused him of calling a pan a pot in his Gordy review.
 But ironically, Doug was right the whole time, as it was technically a saucepan.
 And yet he still caves in with them and listed these things as mistakes because he doesn't have the necessary backbone to face the wrath of the fans, which is very pitiful if you ask me.
 Having NC being called the devil and him saying it'll haunt him till the day he dies, for not including Optimus Prime's death is way too idiotic and subjective.
 Another thing that irked me about the lists is that he overlooked much bigger and more legit errors.
 The fans can occasionally point out even the most petty mistakes.
 Some of the other parts of the bad fans are a bunch of yes-men and women who blindly agree everything he says and thinks everything he does is gold.
 Even some would defend him like he's Jesus or has always been funny.
 What makes the fanbase more frightening is when you check out an anti-NC video on YouTube, it would have more dislikes than likes or the bar would be nearly half and half.
+They are sure cult-like.
 Ever since Doug's vanity project Demo Reel came along and being canceled due to bad ratings, the general NC fandom has gotten much worse and more divided than ever.

 Doug's Overly Long Jokes Suck